n1r7/compliance/README.md

 ### Money Laundering
 In general, money laundering is _the conversion or transfer of property knowing that it is derived from a criminal offense for the purpose of concealing or disguising the illicit origin of the property or helping others to do so_.[^11]  Under U.S. law, to be criminally liable for money laundering, “a defendant must conduct or attempt to conduct a financial transaction[] knowing that the property involved in the financial transaction represents the proceeds of some unlawful activity, with one of […] four specific intents […] and the property must in fact be derived from a specified unlawful activity.”[^12]

-Money laundering is the criminal practice of processing illicit funds throuhg a series of transactions designed to "clean" the funds so they appear to be the proceeds of lawful activity (Federal Financial Institutions Examination Council).
+Money laundering is the criminal practice of processing illicit funds through a series of transactions designed to "clean" the funds so they appear to be the proceeds of lawful activity (Federal Financial Institutions Examination Council).

 The _enable, distance, and disguise_ model (Stephen Platt, Criminal Capital: How the Finance Industry Facilitates Crime) describes money laundering in terms of the objectives of the criminal, who seeks to:
 - Succeed in perpetrating a crime